oschonrock/hibp/README.md

 In the binary format each record is a fixed width, and the records are maintained in a sorted order, so searches become very efficient, because we can use random access binary search.
-There is an additional "table of contents" feature (see `--toc2`below) to reduce disk access further at the expense of only 4MB of memory.
+There is an additional "table of contents" feature (see `--toc`below) to reduce disk access further at the expense of only 4MB of memory.

 The local http server component is both multi threaded and event loop